 Cheesecake and apple pie are the staples here.
 In fact the famous ‘New York’ cheesecake is in fact of Polish origin, having been brought over to the States by Polish emigrants.
 Try to the real thing here in Krakow!
 Apple pie (szarlotka) is hugely popular with coffee in the many delicatessens and cake shops around the city.
 Smacznego!

 Homemade tajines, unique pastries and fresh-squeezed fruit juices.
-Zara serves up his grandma's authentic arabic recipes, and will even teach you how to make his delicious bread and hummus at home.
+Zara serves up her grandma's authentic arabic recipes, and will even teach you how to make her delicious bread and hummus at home.

 Best restaurant in Krakow.!!!!